JonJagger/cyber-dojo/admin_scripts/dead/readme.txt

-old admin_scripts which have not been reworked since the LinuxPaas/Docker refactoring.
+old admin_scripts which have not been reworked since the Docker refactoring.
 Probably won't work.